 State Representative Bernie Willis is serving his first term in the Ohio House of Representatives.
 He represents the 74th House District encompassing portions of northern and western Clark County.

-Representative Willis is a career military pilot earning the rank of colonel as a multi-tour commander who flew F-16s and unmanned MQ-1 Predator drones before becoming a federal law enforcement officer at the Springfield Air National Guard base.
-He currently serves in the acquisition enterprise at Wright-Patterson Air Force Base as a Reserve Senior Individual Mobilization Augmentee.
+Representative Willis was a career military pilot earning the rank of colonel as a multi-tour commander who flew F-16s and unmanned MQ-1 Predator drones before becoming a federal law enforcement officer at the Springfield Air National Guard base.
+Willis served in the acquisition enterprise at Wright-Patterson Air Force Base prior to retiring from military service in 2023.

 Col. Willis is an adjunct professor in unmanned aviation with Embry-Riddle Aeronautical University and Sinclair Community College.
 He is a graduate of the United States Air Force Academy, distinguished graduate of the MQ-1 Predator transition course, and was the top Distinguished Graduate of the Air Force Security Forces Officer course where he received the 4-Star Air Education and Training Command commander's award for excellence.